Linkage of Pfister forms over semi-global fields: Linkage over semi-global fields

 We now state the local-global principle for isotropy of quadratic forms which we will use.

 \begin{stel}[V.~Mehmeti] Let $(K,v)$ be a henselian rank $1$ valued field with $\charac(K) \neq 2$ and let $F/K$ be a function field in one variable.
 Let $q$ be an anisotropic form of dimension at least $3$ over $F$.
-Then $q$ is anisotropic over $F_w$ for some rank 1 valuation $w$ on $F$ such that either $w\vert_K$ is trivial or $w\vert_K = v$. \end{stel} \begin{proof} See \cite[Corollary 3.19]{Mehmeti_PatchingBerkQuad} for the case where $(K, v)$ is complete; the extension from complete to henselian uses standard techniques and is explained e.g.~in \cite[Theorem 4.5]{BDGMZ}. \end{proof}
+Then $q$ is anisotropic over $F_w$ for some rank 1 valuation $w$ on $F$ such that either $w\vert_K$ is trivial or $w\vert_K = v$. \end{stel} \begin{proof} See \cite[Corollary 3.19]{Mehmeti_PatchingBerkQuad} for the case where $(K, v)$ is complete; the extension from complete to henselian uses standard techniques and is explained e.g.~in \cite[Theorem 4.4]{BDGMZ}. \end{proof} If $(K, v)$ is a valued field and $F/K$ a function field in one variable, then the valuations $w$ on $F$ for which $w\vert_K = v$ can take on several forms; in particular, even when $v$ is discrete, some of the valuations $w$ on $F$ with $w\vert_K = v$ are not discrete.
+They do, however, all satisfy the Dimension Inequality \autocite[Theorem 3.4.3]{Eng05}:

+Here, $\trdeg(Fw/Kv)$ denotes the transcendence degree of $Fw$ over $Kv$ and $\rrk(wF/vK)$ denotes the rational rank of the quotient group $wF/vK$, i.e.~the cardinality of a maximal linearly independent subset of $wF/vK$ considered as a $\zz$-module.
+Furthermore, when equality holds in \eqref{eq:dim-ineq}, then $Fw$ is a finitely generated field extension of $Kv$ and $wF/vK$ is finitely generated as a $\zz$-module.

+We shall use the following group-theoretic observation to relate the rational rank of $wF/vK$ to the index $[wF : 2wF]$.
+This appears to be well-known, and implicitly contained e.g.~in \cite[Section 3]{Broecker}, but we include a proof for lack of a convenient reference. \begin{prop} Let $G$ be a torsion-free abelian group and $H$ a subgroup of $G$ with $r = \rrk(G/H) < \infty$.
+Let $n \in \nat^+$.
+Then $[G : nG] \leq n^r [H : nH]$.
+Furthermore, if $G/H$ is finitely generated, then $[G : nG] = n^r [H : nH]$. \end{prop} \begin{proof} Consider first the case $r = 0$.
+The hypothesis then implies that $G/H$ is torsion.
+Furthermore, if additionally $G/H$ is finitely generated, then $G/H$ is finite.
+In this case the statement is entirely contained in \cite[Lemma 3.4]{Becher-Leep}.